About the Board

 She sees governorship at Friends’ School Saffron Walden both as an extension of her involvement in Cambridge Area Meeting and a chance to contribute to the practice of Quaker Testimonies throughout the school.

-Finola joined the Board in January 2012 and serves on the Strategic Development Committee.
+Finola joined the Board in January 2012 and serves on the Planning and Marketing Committee.
 She also reports to the Board on Health and Safety matters and attends the school’s Health and Safety Committee.